Bill which proposes change to PM’s Brexit deal to be published | ITV News

 No reason was given for his resignation, but the Financial Times reported that he was “very unhappy” with the proposed changes to the Withdrawal Agreement.

-The Prime Minister’s official spokesman said: “I can confirm that he is stepping down and we would thank him for his years of hard service and wish him well for the future.”
+The Prime Minister’s official spokesperson said: “I can confirm that he is stepping down and we would thank him for his years of hard service and wish him well for the future.”

 Meanwhile, the latest round of talks on a post-Brexit trade deal continue in London between the EU’s chief negotiator Michel Barnier and the UK’s Lord Frost.